 The YWCA (Young Women’s Christian Association) is a large network that offers activities for women, girls and families of all ages.

-In our new logo joined hands create a secure circle of sisters in which women can spend time together and reflect on everyday challenges and life’s deeper questions.
+In our logo joined hands create a secure circle of sisters in which women can spend time together and reflect on everyday challenges and life’s deeper questions.
 Our newsletter Näkyvä Nainen (“The Visible Woman”) speaks to women, brings them joy and offers them a forum to get their voice heard.

 The YWCA is an international, ecumenical and multicultural movement of women and girls that operates in 120 countries through approximately 23 000 local networks of members.
 In YWCA you can come as you are: Together we learn to understand diversity and thus contribute to building a nonviolent and safe society.